• Skip to primary navigation

 Pin17

-34 Shares
+24 Shares

-Last Updated on April 18, 2021
+Last Updated on October 31, 2024

 Even better, there’s a fabulous tomato stall with tomatoes of myriad colours and sizes, all grown on the Isle of Wight.
 I love tomatoes (in any form) and these are tomatoes to dream of.
 The cherries burst with flavour and juice in your mouth and are almost like a refreshing little drink.
 And they are incredible to cook with.
 Never has a pizza tasted so fresh.
 So they inspired me to make this delightful, tomato tart with puff pastry.
-It’s ideal for a light lunch for four or cut into more bite-sized pieces as a snack or canapes with drinks.
+It’s ideal for a light lunch for four or cut into bite-sized pieces as a snack or canapes with drinks.

 tomato-tart-ingredients